What the hell was that?

 Until she saw something out of place.
 Most would never have seen it, but most people weren’t part Andarion.
 They didn’t have her heightened vision or hearing that she’d inherited from her grandmother.

 Indeed, humans passed off her darker complexion and tall, athletic build as Hyshian and she let them.
-The only hint she had of her Andarion genes was her black hair that she kept in warrior braids.
+The only hint she had of her Andarion genes was her black hair that she kept in warrior braids and the paleness of her blue eyes that were almost silver in color.
 But again, people just assumed it was a human color since she lacked the traditional Andarion fangs.

 That was fine by her.